uw-dims/stix-java/README.md

 * Module 2: utils.
 Example routines for extracting content from a STIX package.
 Eventually, authoring utils would be added too.

 * Module 3: cli.
 Example command line driven tools for processing STIX documents.

+* Module 4: json.
+Experimenting whether STIX Java objects can be represented as JSON.
+The basic answer is no. See the [./json/src/main](json sources) and [./json/src/test] (json test cases) for more details.

 To build: